bguidinger/Xrm.ReportScheduler/docs/USAGE.md

 5. Add a Send an Email action.

-6. Under advanced options, add an attachment.
-You must add an expression to convert Base64 to binary.
+6. Under advanced options, add an attachment using the Output of the render action.
-   The expression should be `base64ToBinary(body('Render_Report')?['Output'])`

    ![](./ReportRenderer_Flow_Content.png "Content Expression")